2025 Læsø municipal election

-The 2025 Læsø Municipal election will be held on November 18, 2025, to elect the 9 members to sit in the regional council for the Læsø Municipal council, in the period of 2026 to 2029.
+The 2025 Læsø Municipal election was held on November 18, 2025, to elect the 9 members to sit in the regional council for the Læsø Municipal council, in the period of 2026 to 2029.

+The result saw the Conservatives win 5 seats, resulting in an absolute majority.
+Despite, Thomas W. Olsen receiving the highest number of personal votes, Niels Odgaard, the party's mayoral candidate, would win the mayoral position.
+The Social Democrats would fail to win any seats, marking the first time since the structural reform in 2007, that they were not represented in all 98 municipal councils.

 Background

 Since the 2009 Læsø municipal election, no mayor has been elected for two terms in a row.
-Current mayor of Læsø, is Tobias Birch Johansen from Venstre, who were the only party to manage 3 seats in the 2021 election.
+Incumbent mayor at the time of election was Tobias Birch Johansen from Venstre, who were the only party to win at least 3 seats in the 2021 election.
 In April 2025, Birch Johansen, revealed that he would not seek re-election in 2025.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.